Suggested Teacher Resources

 - Students report back to the class (either individually or in groups) about the article: What did they learn?
 What more do they want to find out?

-- Optional: have the students complete the questions at the end of the articles (either individually or in groups)
+- Optional: Have the students complete the questions at the end of the articles (either individually or in groups)

-Additional Resources for Teachers
+Additional Resources by Topic